adrivcccc/hello-world/README.md

 im just tryna learn

- this is me trying to see messages.
+ this is me trying to see messages. hey